 Getting adequate sleep—both in quality and quantity—is essential to feeling well, being mentally sharp, preventing certain illnesses and regulating mood.
 But does bedtime also play a role in the sleep puzzle?
 Can you stay up late and still get out of bed well-rested enough to function?

-“When we sleep, the body goes into recovery mode: restoring, revitalizing and preparing for the next day ahead,” says Noah Siegel, MD, Board Certified Sleep Medicine Physician at Massachusetts Eye and Ear, Harvard Medical School and founder of Sleep Boston.
+“When we sleep, the body goes into recovery mode: restoring, revitalizing and preparing for the next day ahead,” says Noah Siegel, MD, Board Certified Sleep Medicine Physician at Massachusetts Eye and Ear, Harvard Medical School.
 “Sleep allows the brain to consolidate memories—everything from facts and figures to motor skills.”
 By skimping on sleep, we don’t give the brain a chance to put things together from the day.
 This, he explains, is why pulling an all-nighter when studying for an exam won’t help you: There’s no time to store those facts in any useful way.

 The brain’s glymphatic system (think of it as the housekeeping team) uses sleep time to clean out waste products generated within the brain during the day.
 Sleepiness is what signals us to rest to give the system a chance to tidy things up and take out the trash.
 To get to the point where the brain can dispose of this accumulation, we need at least 40 minutes of sleep, which explains why you can (hopefully) rise from even a moderate-length nap feeling more mentally clear.